nf-core/sarek/docs/usage.md

 #### Step: mapping from an input folder

-Use this to specify the location to a directory with fastq files for the `mapping` step of single germline samples only.
+Use this to specify the location to a directory with `FASTQ` files for the `mapping` step of a single germline sample only.
 For example:

 ```bash
 --input </path/to/directory>
 ```

+> **NB** All of the found `FASTQ` files are considered to belong to the sample.

-The input folder, containing the FASTQ files for one subject (ID) should be organized into one sub-folder for every sample.
+The input folder, containing the `FASTQ` files for one subject (ID) should be organized into one sub-folder for every sample.
+The given directory is searched recursively for `FASTQ` files that are named `*_R1_*.fastq.gz`, and a matching pair with the same name except `_R2_` instead of `_R1_` is expected to exist alongside.
-All FASTQ files for that sample should be collected here.
+All `FASTQ` files for that sample should be collected here.

 ```text
 ID